In 2016, APPA conducted a pilot program, limited to just Wilderness School, and students at other schools invited by Wilderness.

 Runner-up prizes were provided courtesy of sponsors Kojo and Shane McNeil

 A full list of the 2016 finalists and their awards, together with the judges' comments is available here.

 We have uploaded the winning short film. and the first runner-up to APPA's YouTube Channel.

 and provided links below.

-In 2017, our Schools Engagement Program has a broader focus.
-We are intending to encourage students at several schools with initiatives such as:
+We intend to follow up, in due course, with a new Schools Engagement Program that hopefully will have a broader focus.
+We would like to encourage students at several schools with initiatives such as:

 - Literary Prize